moode-player/docs/setup_guide.md

 Moode can be used as a File Server by turning on one or more of the file sharing protocols listed below.
 These protocols and their respective options are in the File Sharing section of System Config.

 - SMB File Sharing.
-SMB (Samba) shares named NAS, Playlists, and SDCard are automatically created.
+SMB (Samba) shares named NAS, NVMe, OSDisk, SATA and Playlists are automatically created.
 Each USB disk will also have a Samba share created that is named after its Disk Label.

 - NFS File Sharing.
 Access and option defaults are provided but can be manually overridden.
 Each USB disk will have an NFS export created whose path is /media/Disk Label.